-- 1. Carbon neutrality through our ongoing commitment to the Toitū Envirocare carbonzero programme.
+Carbon neutrality through our ongoing commitment to the Toitū Envirocare carbonzero programme.
 Since 2019 we have voluntarily offset 100% of our Group carbon emissions each year by investing in gold standard, clean development mechanism projects, supporting the communities in which we operate including India and China.
 In FY21, the Group also offset 13,000 tonnes of emissions via a New Zealand Permanent Forestry Sink Initiative (PFSI) project.

 Our annual carbon emissions reporting follows the strictest audit standards (carbonzeroCertTM) of our reporting partner, Toitū Envirocare.
 Our reduction targets are aligned with the New Zealand Climate Leaders Coalition commitments, which reflect the Paris Agreement guidelines.
-The Group is certified in accordance with ISO 14064-1:2006. - continuation of transitioning our light commercial vehicle fleet to electric vehicles (EV), LED lighting upgrades in our stores, minimising operational waste and directing waste to methane capture landfill facilities.
+The Group is certified in accordance with ISO 14064-1:2006.

+2. Emissions reduction through the ongoing implementation of our active emissions reduction programme.
+This includes the continuation of transitioning our light commercial vehicle fleet to electric vehicles (EV), LED lighting upgrades in our stores, minimising operational waste and directing waste to methane capture landfill facilities.
 These initiatives have resulted in total energy consumption reduction of 6.4% against FY19.

 In FY21 the Group's Scope 1 and 2 emissions increased by 5.0% and total emissions increased by 1.8%, compared to FY20.
 This was expected given the comparative period included a seven-week COVID-19 lockdown.
 In FY21, we saw a reduction in Scope 1 and 2 emissions of 2.7% and total emissions reduction of 6.4% compared to FY19.
-The Group's Greenhouse Gas (GHG) emissions intensity our active emissions reduction programme.
-This includes the
+The Group's Greenhouse Gas (GHG) emissions intensity ratio was 10.74 total gross GHG emissions per revenue (\$million) in FY21, a decrease of 5.4% compared to FY20 and 25.3% compared to our baseline year of FY15.